variantstudios/wisdomwaysacupuncture.com/_posts/2016-08-06-portrait-of-a-food-meltdown-even-acupuncturists-must-find-ways-to-keep-keepin-on-when-eating-healthy-feels-too-overwhelming.md

 And I felt better.

-Ahhhh, relief.
-The meltdown was over, inspiration renewed, and my fridge was stocked once again.
+Ahhhh, relief.&nbsp; The meltdown was over, inspiration renewed, and my fridge was stocked once again.

-And, I started sharing this story with some of you during your appointments as you came  for your treatments over the next few days.
+And, I started sharing this story with some of you during your appointments as you came&nbsp; for your treatments over the next few days.

 ### The lesson?

 I knew this was important to share.
 Why?

-Because as I said, I think so many of us mistake the hard times with meaning that we’re doing “it” wrong. (“It” meaning: living life like a person who “has it all together” and does IT,  RIGHT)
+Because as I said, I think so many of us mistake the hard times with meaning that we’re doing “it” wrong. (“It” meaning: living life like a person who “has it all together” and does IT,&nbsp; RIGHT)

 It reminds me of new meditators who think they're doing it wrong when they can't control their thoughts and "mess up" AGAIN.
 But to paraphrase one spiritual teacher: "Ahhhh, a million thoughts a minute!
 That's wonderful…a million opportunities every minute to turn your mind back to the Divine"